Iceland's World Cup 2022 Standings

-Iceland are the second team in Group D, which also includes Argentina, Croatia and Nigeria.
+Iceland is the second team in Group D, which also includes Argentina, Croatia and Nigeria.
 Below you will find their current tournament standings, updated after every matchday.

 We would love to see Iceland repeat their fairytale performance at the 2018 World Cup, and while they do boast a number of players with significant quality, we feel as though they will struggle in a group containing three very strong teams.
 Their matchup with Croatia will be one to watch, especially considering how many times the pair have come up against each other over the last few years, although it is tough to see them progressing from Group D.